India–Pakistan relations: Kashmir conflict

 Kashmir was a Muslim-majority princely state, ruled by a Hindu king, Maharaja Hari Singh.
 At the time of the partition of India, Maharaja Hari Singh, the ruler of the state, preferred to remain independent and did not want to join either the Dominion of India or the Dominion of Pakistan.

 Despite the standstill agreement with Pakistan, teams of Pakistani forces were dispatched into Kashmir.
 Backed by Pakistani paramilitary forces, Pashtun Mehsud tribals invaded Kashmir in October 1947 under the code name "Operation Gulmarg" to seize Kashmir.
 The Maharaja requested military assistance from India.
 The Governor General of India, Lord Mountbatten, required the Maharaja to accede to India before India could send troops.
-Accordingly, the instrument of accession was signed and acceped during 26–27 October 1947.
+Accordingly, the instrument of accession was signed and accepted during 26–27 October 1947.
 The accession as well as India's military assistance were supported by Sheikh Abdullah, the state's political leader heading the National Conference party, and Abdullah was appointed as the Head of Emergency Administration of the state the following week.

 Pakistan refused to accept the state's accession to India and escalated the conflict, by giving full-fledged support to the rebels and invading tribes.
 A constant replenishment of Pashtun tribes were organised, and provided arms and ammunition as well as military leadership.

 Indian troops managed to evict the invading tribes from the Kashmir Valley but the onset of winter made much of the state impassable.
 In December 1947, India referred the conflict to the United Nations Security Council, requesting it to prevent the outbreak of a general war between the two fledgling nations.
 The Security Council passed Resolution 47, asking Pakistan to withdraw all its nationals from Kashmir, asking India to withdraw the bulk of its forces as a second step, and offering to conduct a plebiscite to determine the people's wishes.
 Though India rejected the resolution, it accepted a suitably amended version of it negotiated by the UN Commission set up for the purpose, as did Pakistan towards the end of 1948.
-A ceasefire was declared on the 1 January the following year.
+A ceasefire was declared on 1 January the following year.

 However, India and Pakistan could not agree on the suitable steps for demilitarisation to occur as prelude to the plebiscite.
 Pakistan organised the rebel fighting forces of Azad Kashmir into a full-fledged military of 32 battalions, and India insisted that it should be disbanded as part of the demilitarisation.
 No agreement was reached and the plebiscite never took place.